vitorfs/bootcamp/README.rst

 Bootcamp is an open source **social network** of open purpose, on which you can build for your own ends.

-The project has four basic apps:
+The project has the following apps:

 * Feed (A Twitter-like microblog)
 * Articles (A collaborative blog)